 Of course we’re not talking about the sugary, additive-rich yogurts that you would normally pick up from your supermarket aisle.
 These brands rarely contain live bacteria and are often packed full of sugar that will feed your Candida overgrowth.

 As part of your new, healthy diet, you need to be eating plain unsweetened yogurt, preferably organic, that is packed full with healthy bacteria.
 You can find this in the refrigerated section of most supermarkets and health food shops.
 Even better, you can easily make your own probiotic yogurt at home.

-The process of making your own yogurt is surprisingly simple.
+The process of making your own yogurt is surprisingly simple, and it provides an excellent complement to probiotic supplements.
 It takes several hours, but the preparation time is actually very short.
 Making your own yogurt is also a very economical process.
 Once you have your first batch done, you can use it to ‘seed’ the next batch.
 So after you’ve made your yogurt for the first time, the only ingredient you will need to buy is the milk.

 What do you need?

 - Glass jars with lids (all sterilized)

 - Full fat milk (low fat milk will make for a very thin yogurt)

 - Yogurt starter kit OR some yogurt with live bacteria

 Steps to make your yogurt